w3f/Grants-Program/applications/chroma.md

 Chroma is an end-to-end (E2E) testing library specifically designed for Polkadot wallet interactions.
 It enables developers to write automated tests that interact with real wallet extensions, providing a comprehensive testing solution for decentralized applications (dApps) in the Polkadot ecosystem.

 **Polkadot Integration:**
 Chroma integrates directly with the Polkadot ecosystem by supporting popular wallet extensions like Polkadot.js Extension and Talisman Wallet.
-It enables testing of wallet connections, account imports, transaction approvals, and authorization flows that are essential for Polkadot dApps.
-The library is particularly valuable now that PVM (Polkadot Virtual Machine) is live on Kusama, supporting smart contract development.
+It enables testing of wallet connections, account imports, transaction approvals, and authorization flows that are essential for Polkadot dApps, including both parachain applications and smart contract dApps.

 **Team Interest:**
-We identified a significant gap in the Polkadot testing ecosystem - there was no comprehensive E2E testing library that could directly connect with real wallet extensions.
+I identified a significant gap in the Polkadot testing ecosystem - there was no comprehensive E2E testing library that could directly connect with real wallet extensions.
 This makes it difficult for developers to properly test their dApps' wallet integration, leading to potential bugs and poor user experiences in production.

 ### Project Details